Neuromorphic Intelligence: The dynamical systems approach to neuromorphic intelligence

 We assume that $x(t)$ describes the joint dynamics of the agent and the environment.
 We can make this more explicit by defining $x(t) = (z(t), s(t))$ with $z(t) \in \mathbb{R}^{d_z}$ the state of the agent and $s(t) \in \mathbb{R}^{d_s}$ the state of the environment.
 Define $f(x) = (f_z(x), f_s(x))$ and $v = (v_z, v_s)$.
 We may now write the joint dynamics $\dd x = f(x) \dd v$ in terms of two coupled dynamical systems

 with initial state $x_0 = (z_0, s_0)$.
 Using this notation, given driving paths $v_z$ and $v_s$, the agent and the environment are completely specified by tuples $a = (f_z, z_0)$ and $e = (f_s, s_0)$, respectively.
 The objective of neuromorphic computing can now be equated with defining an agent $a = (f_z, z_0)$ such that the joint dynamics maximize \eqref{eq:intelligence} as the result of sequential decision making under uncertainty by the agent, translating observations $y = g_z(s)$ into controls $u = g_s(z)$.
 Determining the optimal control from observational data is particularly challenging given the epistemic uncertainty of the agent about (the state of) the environment since it can only partially observe the environmental state through its senses.
 Figure~\ref{fig:marr-neuromorphic}b depicts the interaction between the agent and the environment across time.
-In Box~1, we consider a concrete working example of such a coupled system, where the aim is to control the position of a stochastic particle.
+In Box~1, we consider a concrete working example of such a coupled system, where the aim is to control the position of a stochastic particle. \footnote{Code to reproduce all simulations in this paper is available at \url{https://github.com/marcelvangerven/neuromorphic_intelligence}.}